Skip to main content

 May: Cohort Wrap-Up at Conference on Crimes Against Women

 The ICCR year officially ends at the Conference on Crimes Against Women in Dallas.
-There is some ICCR-specific programming during the conference, but fellows are largely free to attend CCAW sessions and the pre-conference on Sunday.
+There is some ICCR-specific programming during the conference, but teams are largely free to attend CCAW sessions and the pre-conference on Sunday.
 Registration, travel, and lodging is included.

 After ICCR Year: Ongoing Support